pkd2512/pkd2512.github.io/src/contents/projects/andretta.md

 ## About Palampur

-Known as the "Tea capital of North India", Palampur is a town lying in the laps of the Kangra valley, surrounded by tea gardens and pine forests which gradually merge with the Dhauladhar ranges.
-Located at an elevation of 1,472 m above sea-level at the confluence of the Himalayas and plains, it enjoys the best of both but the horrors of neither, which makes it a huge attraction for tourists from India and abroad alike.
+Known as the "Tea capital of North India", Palampur is a town lying in the lap of the Kangra valley, surrounded by tea gardens and pine forests which gradually merge with the Dhauladhar ranges.
+Located at an elevation of 1,472 m above sea level at the confluence of the Himalayas and plains, it enjoys the best of both but the horrors of neither, which makes it a huge attraction for tourists from India and abroad alike.

 The town has derived its name from the local word 'palum', meaning lots of water, which is attributed to the numerous steams flowing across the valley.
 Besides being a treasure trove of scenic beauty, it has also been a hotbed of art and culture for a very long time, which provides something for people of all tastes.
 It also has many iconic temples and buildings constructed during the colonial period.